 John I. Griffin Mr. Griffin is Chairman, President, Chief Executive Officer, and the sole shareholder of Maurice Pincoffs Company, Inc. headquartered in Houston, Texas USA.
 Pincoffs began product trading operations in 1880 and today specializes in international trade, marketing, and distribution of various products.
 Following 13 years of active and reserve duty, he retired from the United States Navy as Lieutenant Commander.
 Mr. Griffin was employed by Corning Glass Works where he was involved in plant management and international business activities and then worked outside of the United States for 13 years, first in Tokyo as President of Graco Japan K.K., a metal related manufacturing and marketing joint venture.
 This was followed by seven years in Paris as Vice President of Graco Inc. where he managed manufacturing and marketing companies throughout Europe as President Directeur General of Graco France S.A. and Fogautolube S.A.
 (France).
-Stationed in Brussels for two years, Mr. Griffin was President of Monroe Auto Equipment S.A. with manufacturing facilities in Belgium and Spain and marketing companies throughout Europe and the Middle East.
-With the acquisition of Maurice Pincoffs Company in 1978, he assumed his current position.
+Stationed in Brussels for two years, Mr. Griffin was President of Maurice Pincoffs Company in 1978, he assumed his current position.